calband/calband-tutorial/README.md

 ## Your Task

-You will complete the ["Writing your first Django app" tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
-Make sure that the Django version is 1.11!
+You will complete the ["Writing your first Django app" tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/).
 Do not worry about "Database setup" in part 2.
-Since we use PostgreSQL, after you run the `django-admin startproject mysite` command in the part 1, go into `mysite/settings.py` and change the `DATABASES` variable to the following:
+Since we use PostgreSQL, after you run the `django-admin startproject mysite` command in part 1, go into `mysite/settings.py` and change the `DATABASES` variable to the following:

 ```
 DATABASES = {